Chicot County, Arkansas: Politics

 The county voters have traditionally supported the Democratic Party.
 In the 20th century, the only Democratic presidential candidate to lose the county was George McGovern in 1972.
 In modern times, the margins have shrunk in this county due to depopulation and the state's intense swing rightward.

 The county is part of Arkansas's 1st congressional district.
-In the Arkansas Senate, the county is in District 26 and is represented by Republican Ben Gilmore.
+In the Arkansas Senate, the county is in the 1st District and is represented by Republican Bart Hester.
 In the Arkansas House of Representatives, it is in District 1 and represented by Republican Mark McElroy.
 The county supported a measure prohibiting "co-habiting couples" from adopting.